dmarx/stars/src/README.md

 ## Styling

 - The project uses Tailwind CSS for styling.
 Refer to the Tailwind documentation for available classes.
+- Global styles are in `index.css`.
+Use this for app-wide styling needs.
+- Component-specific styles should be added using Tailwind classes directly in the component files.
-- Custom styles, if needed, should be added to a separate CSS file and imported into the relevant component.
+- If custom styles are needed beyond Tailwind, consider creating a separate CSS module for the component.

 ## Data Flow